mewtlu/lambda-restify/README.md

-# lambda-restify
+# restify-lambda

 A (somewhat) in-place Restify implementation for AWS Lambda.

-Forked from lambda-restify.
+Forked from restify-lambda.

 ## Differences

-Current differences between lambda-restify:
+Current differences between restify-lambda:
 - CORS is pre-implemented, meaning if a valid endpoint is hit with an OPTIONS method, a 200 will be responded.
 - Some missing properties and methods have been added to the request.ts class to match the HTTP Request class (props: `route`; fns: `on`, `once`, `resume`) - however these are likely not implemented exactly as they should be as